TomBonness/cpp-notes/Ch.2 Notes.md

 - a **using directive** statement can also be used instead of a namespace prefix
   - ie *using namespace std;* you could then just call it like *cout << "text";*
   - this should always be avoided

+## Ch.
+2.10 - Introduction to the Preprocessor